bcgov/mines-digital-trust/BBCM.md

   - Is globally unique
   - Can identify any subject (e.g. an organization, person, credential, transaction, etc.)
   - Is associated with exactly one subject
 - **Verifiable Credential**: Similar to the driver's license you hold in your wallet, which you can use to prove your identity to a police officer, a company can be issued a registration credential from a trusted source like BC Registries.
+The received credential is verified.
 What makes a credential "verifiable"?
+Others can request that you present a proof to them that your credential is verified.
+The proof that you present to them is verifiable by the verifier who can do the verification without having to go back a ask the credential issuer.
+The items that can be verified include the following:
   - Can validate the issuer and holder of a credential
   - Can confirm the credential is not revoked
   - Can prove the credential has not changed